OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 ![](excel.png)

 Besides specific trade information, an updating price series needs to be defined to run the daily marking-to-market of the trade.
-For this example we use [Gold future settlements from CME website] (https://www.cmegroup.com/markets/metals/precious/gold.settlements.html), where usually 5 historical days are listed.
+For this example we use [Gold future settlements from CME website](https://www.cmegroup.com/markets/metals/precious/gold.settlements.html), where usually 5 historical days are listed.
 We loaded the data for testing purpose using the ODSL Excel Addin.

 The CME website provides some spec as well as margins information: